avaragado/contentful-backup/README.md

 ## Questions

-### What's a good value for `--every`?
+### What value should I use for `--every`?

 It's up to you.
-If your CMS is changing constantly, you may want a smaller value for `--every`.
+Something like `--every 1 2 5 10 30 60` covers many bases:

+- While content is changing constantly, backup runs take place every minute.
+- As soon as content stops changing, backup runs take place less frequently: after two minutes, then five, then ten, and so on.
+- When content starts changing again, backup runs will occur every minute once more.

 Bear in mind that every backup downloads space and content type metadata in full: even if your CMS entries and assets change rarely, each backup may still result in a hefty chunk of download.